Love Tyrant: Main

-The pink-haired, sadistic, hollow and manipulative cousin of both Akane and Yuzu.
+The pink-haired, sadistic, hollow, and manipulative cousin of both Akane and Yuzu.
 Shikimi decides to enter Seiji's school in disguise upon discovering his relationship with Akane and Yuzu.
 She requests that Guri add her to his harem for the sole reason of gaining the immortality/divine protection due to being partnered to Guri.
 However, Guri rejects the request because she could tell there was no actual love in her for Seiji.
 Shikimi's favorite hobby is "afflicting people", as it is what brings her joy more than anything else.
 A running gag in the series is that Shikimi often angers Akane with her attempts to seduce or kiss Seiji.
 As the times flies, Shikimi had changed to a better person due to Seiji's forgiveness and a promise between Guri and her.
-She even befriends with Akane and Yuzu in the end.
+She also befriends with Akane and Yuzu in the end.